dotnet/csharplang/proposals/roles.md

   then this member is the result of the lookup.
 - Otherwise, if the set contains only methods and the member is invoked, overload resolution is applied to the candidate set.
-  - If no single best method is found, a compile-time error occurs.
+  - If a single best method is found, this member is the result of the lookup.
-  - Otherwise, continue the search through namespaces and their imports.
+  - If no best method is found (ambiguity), continue the search through namespaces and their imports.
+  - Otherwise, a compile-time error occurs.
 - Otherwise, the lookup is ambiguous, and a binding-time error occurs.
 - If no candidate set is found in any enclosing namespace declaration or compilation unit, the result of the lookup is empty.